Rights and Responsibilities

 To make complaints and obtain a prompt resolution of issues (including complaints, grievances or appeals) relating to authorization, coverage, or payment of services.

 To get information about their health care coverage and costs.

 To get information about Alignment Health Plan, their Medical Group and any contracted providers.

 To become familiar with their coverage and the rules that must be followed to get care as a member.

 To give doctors and other health care providers the information they need to provide health care.

-To pay any applicable copayment, deductible, co-insurance or charge for non-covered services when requested by their Alignment Health Plan HMO/Medical Group physician.
+To pay any applicable copayment, deductible, co-insurance or charge for non-covered services when requested by their Alignment Health Plan/Medical Group physician.

 To act in a way that supports the care given to other patients and helps the smooth running of the doctor’s office, hospital, and other offices.